You’ve filed the FAFSA for undergrad, but what about for grad school?

-Most students have filed the FASFA for undergraduate programs but it’s important to note there are some changes when filling at the graduate level.
+Most students have filed the FAFSA for undergraduate programs, but it’s important to note there are some changes when filing at the graduate level.

 In this article, we will outline the most important differences between applying as a graduate student versus as an undergraduate and how to properly file the FAFSA as a graduate student.

 First things first, get organized

 Before sitting down to file the FAFSA application it is important to know when submission dates are.

 FAFSA release dates are usually on October 1st of the year before the intended semester start date and remain open until the end of June.

 For example: The release date for students filing for graduate school that starts in September 2021 is October 1, 2020.